 On March 10, 2022, we entered into an amendment to our Management Agreement between us and our Manager (the "Management Agreement Amendment").
 Our Manager is a wholly owned subsidiary of the Parent Manager, which is an entity that is over 70%, 10% and 5% beneficially owned by Mr. Tannenbaum, Mrs. Tannenbaum and Mr. Kalikow, respectively.
 Pursuant to the amendment, the Management Agreement was amended to, among other things, (i) update the investment guidelines to allow for (x) investments in, among other things, debt securities (including seller notes) with characteristics similar to our Target Investments and (y) until appropriate investments in Target Investments are identified, short-term investments in, among other things, equity interests of real estate investment trusts and (ii) update the payment process for the Base Management Fee and Incentive Fee payable to our Manager to allow for a preliminary payment of such fees equal to 80-90% of the estimated quarterly installment prior to the final calculation and payment of such quarterly installments.
-A copy of the Management Agreement Amendment is filed as Exhibit 10.1A to this Annual Report on Form 10-K and incorporated herein reference.
+A copy of the Management Agreement Agreement Agreement Agreement and herein reference.